Policy

 1.10 Implement mechanisms designed to preserve core functionality under adverse conditions and mitigate user impact in the event of extreme collateral depletion or systemic failure.

-1.11 Implement on-chain mechanisms and smart-contract logic that manage investment-related activities and maintain liquidity for redemptions.
+1.11 Implement on-chain mechanisms and smart-contract logic that manage investment-related activities and maintain liquidity for exchanges.

 1.12 Liquidity risk-management practices and periodic stress testing are expected. e.g., ability to process 10% of TVL within a 72-hour period or some other reasonable and disclosed standard.